Are you ready to live a life that’s true to yourself?

 So, what’s inside The Inner Scorecard?
 And how can it help you thrive?

 Here’s just a tiny preview of what’s in The Inner Scorecard.

 How the brain goes through internal chatter: Do you often face your worst enemy, that inner critic, spitting out negative thoughts?
-She can be a nasty piece of work, but fortunately smarter self-talk helps you silence that voice, so you have the opportunity to realise your full potential.
+She can be a nasty piece of work, but fortunately smarter self-talk helps you silence that voice, so you you’re able to realise your full potential.

 Why some people unlock their potential (and others don’t): What’s a fixed mindset and a growth mindset?
 Why are these such crucial skills for lifelong learning and fulfillment?
 (Hint: One mindset helps you to reframe the way you think about failure, so you can become more resilient and bounce back from the inevitable setbacks that life throws at you.)